evennia/evennia/docs/source/Contribs/Components.md

 This is a bit slower than giving it the host straight away.
 You will have to call the register_component from the host.

-Components use Evennia's attributes behind the scene so adding too many at once can slow down your game.
-To help with that, default_values are not saved to the database straight away.